antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 Introduction
 ---
 Rheumatoid arthritis (RA) is a common autoimmune disorder characterised by inflammatory cell infiltration, such as T cells, B cells, macrophages and plasma cells.
 Production of cytokines and proteases lead to chronic inflammation of the synovial tissues and progressive joint disability.
 RA affects as much as 1% of the worldwide population.
 Although the exact causes are unknown, decades of research has led to increasingly detailed understanding of multiple disease mechanisms.
 Different treatments for RA have been proposed, e.g. infliximab (IFX), methotrexate (MTX), tocilizumab (TCZ).
 However, a significant proportion of patients do not respond to initial treatment or reach remission.
 Others experience recurrence or deterioration of their disease.
 This has led to extensive efforts to find more specific diagnostic markers.
-The complexity of the disease mechanisms have spurred unbiased searches using genetics, transcriptomics or proteomics.
+The complexity of RA have spurred research to dive deeper into the disease mechanisms using genetics, transcriptomics or proteomics.

   Because of difficulties in measuring markers in the inflamed joints, efforts have, to a large extent focused on analyses of peripheral blood.
-However, as Lee et al. point out ([Cytokine, March 2020](https://doi.org/10.1016/j.cyto.2019.154960)), clinical translation has proven difficult.
+However, as Lee et al. point out (<a href="https://doi.org/10.1016/j.cyto.2019.154960" target="_blank">Cytokine, March 2020</a>), clinical translation has proven difficult.
 Lee et al. hypothesize that inflammatory responses in peripheral blood are different from those in the arthritic joint.

  ![](_static/images/KIT_rheumatoid-arthritis-drug-targets.jpg "Figure 1:  Cell types, cytokines, and chemokine receptors as rheumatoid arthritis drug targets (Source DOI: 10.1211/PJ.2016.20201090)")